yashshah1/ldap-js-wrapper/README.md

 # Authenticate LDAP using JS

+Wrapper on ldapJS to abstract a lot of things away, built specifically for COEP.

 ## Usage

 - Download this entire folder into your project as is, yes including the node_modules